TiagoMontes/TiagoMontes/README.md

 - 🔭 I’m currently working on **Charlie**

 - 🌱 I’m currently working with **React, Next, Typescript and Symfony.
-As a hobby, I study another language and solve problems in leetcode (33 solved).**
+As a hobby, I study other languages.**

 - 💬 Ask me about **Backend and Frontend**

 - 📫 How to reach me: **tiagosantos6303@gmail.com**

-- ⚡ Fun fact: **I have been playing League of Legends for over 10 years.
-This is sad info but ok**
+- ⚡ Fun fact: **I'm learning Norwegian.
+I want to be able to live there in the future **

 <h3 align="left">Connect with me:</h3>
 <p align="left">